adblockplus/web.adblockplus.org/pages/privacy.md

 #### {{ compliance-permission-heading[heading] Collection and processing is necessary for compliance with a legal obligation to which the Controller is subject – Art.
 6 (1) c GDPR }} {: #compliance-permission }

-{{ compliance-permission-paragraph Collection and processing of your personal data may be necessary for compliance with a legal obligation to which we are subject under EU laws or the laws of a EU Member State. }}
+{{ compliance-permission-paragraph Collection and processing of your personal data may be necessary for compliance with a legal obligation to which we are subject under EU laws or the laws of an EU Member State. }}

 #### {{ legitimate-interest-permission-heading[heading] Collection and processing is necessary for the purposes of our legitimate interests - Art.
 6 (1) f GDPR }} {: #legitimate-interest-permission }